track-town-pizza/capstone/README.md

 `npm install`

-then specifically install the next npm package to ensure the server commands will run:
+then specifically install the next npm package to ensure the server commands will run with

 `npm install next`